 - Foliage projected cover – Crown dimensions

-The ROCK Cloud does vegetation management on-demand.
-It takes 3D point clouds and rapidly analyzes them to find locations and measurements of vegetation encroaching on powerline assets.
+The vegetation management software takes 3D point clouds and rapidly analyzes them to find locations and measurements of vegetation encroaching on powerline assets.
 This data can be communicated as a classified LAS point cloud, map icons, or SHP files.

 How RESEPI Can Transform Your Business